obecerra3/CarbonFootprintCalc/README.md

 Download then run 'npm install' in the directory and run 'npm run build'.
 After these steps directory should be loadable as an unpacked extension in chrome.

+Current debug buttons clear charities and readd dynamically from list in vue template